neo4j-php/Bolt/README.md

 ## :bar_chart: Analytics

 Bolt does collect anonymous analytics data.
-These data are stored offline (as files in temp directory) and submitted once a day.
+These data are just aggregated counts of executed queries and sessions.
+They are stored offline (as files in temp directory) and submitted once a day after midnight.
 You can opt out with environment variable `BOLT_ANALYTICS_OPTOUT`.

 Analytics data are public and available at [Mixpanel](https://eu.mixpanel.com/p/7ttVKqvjdqJtGCjLCFgdeC).